War-stricken Libya free from coronavirus but at risk

-TRIPOLI/TUNIS, March 12 (Reuters) - Libya is not in a position to confront the coronavirus if it arrives, the head of its disease control centre said on Thursday, calling for greater support to prepare the war-stricken country's health system for the disease.
+TRIPOLI/TUNIS (Reuters) - Libya is not in a position to confront the coronavirus if it arrives, the head of its disease control center said on Thursday, calling for greater support to prepare the war-stricken country's health system for the disease.

 However, the country lacks adequate isolation, quarantine and treatment facilities, he said, blaming a lack of money.